 (con't from Part II)

-Generally, when playing pedal passages from repertoire composed after 1800, the premise is good to play it in a uniform legato using toes and heels in combination.
+Generally, when playing pedal passages from repertoire composed after 1800, the premise of playing it in a uniform legato using toes and heels in combination is good.

 It can be very tricky, however, trying to make this premise apply to every situation.

 A case in point is the opening passage from the Toccata from Suite Gothique, Op.
 25, No. 4, by Leon Boellmann (photo).

 This famous work is highly effective at captivating an audience and not fiendishly difficult to play, the "T figure" (toccata figuration above the pedal) lies pretty much under the hands, but a certain control has to be exercised to perform the pedal theme exactly as indicated in the score, to get it right.

 This pedal theme enters on the downbeat of the 3rd measure (photo), and on the second beat of that 3rd measure we find a dotted quarter note followed by a sixteenth note.

 It can happen, that they come in a barely appreciable trifle too soon and sound more like the 3rd note of a triplet group with the first 2 triplet notes tied to the preceding quarter note (instead of sounding like a 16th following a dotted quarter, as indicated in the score).

 At first glance one wouldn't think a little thing like this would matter all that much, but lengthening the duration of these 16th notes even by this slight amount and disturbing the legato by lifting the feet off the pedals in certain places to insert rests changes the character of the theme completely, and its proximate cause can be related to the use of the right heel in playing these same 16th notes.

 When these 16th notes start too soon it's not something that can be counted readily, but the ear can detect it.